 Analysis and Test Results

 We divided our comprehensive testing process into four different metrics: durability, charge performance, data transfer, and cable organization.
-Evaluating each involved multiple tests.
-The standout performances in each of these metrics are highlighted in the sections below.
+Evaluating each metric involved multiple tests, which we highlight accordingly.

-We placed the greatest significance on our durability metric, which included rating and ranking the connector strain relief and the cable sheath, as well as bending each cable over 100 times to see if they sustained any damage.
+We placed the greatest significance on our durability metric, which included rating and ranking the connector strain relief and the cable sheath and bending each cable over 100 times to see if they sustained any damage.
 Every cable passed this test and continued to charge after being repeatedly flexed.
 However, some cables showed a bit more wear than the others.

-The CyvenSmart USB-C cable immediately impressed us in this regard and, in our opinion, it's one of the sturdiest cables you can get.
+The CyvenSmart USB-C cable immediately impressed us in this regard and is a sturdy option.
 This cable not only has a braided sheath to protect it from wear and tear, but it also has a larger plastic strain relief and a metal spring to maintain the integrity of the connector even after repeated flexing.
 It showed no damage and continued to charge after we folded it over 100 times in our connector fatigue test.
 The overall diameter of its braided sheath, however, is a bit smaller than some of the other cables.

 These cables also have a reinforced plastic barrel at the base of the connector to provide additional strain relief.
 They all passed our repeated flexing test, though we could see some definite creases and discoloration on the jacket of the Belkin and a few stray fibers coming loose from the braided jacket on the Cabepow.

-The JSAUX has a lower listed power rating of only 60 watts (20 volts, 3 amps) and the Anker Powerline+ states that it only has limited charging speeds with larger devices, like a MacBook Pro, dropping both of them in the rankings.
+The JSAUX has a lower listed power rating of only 60 watts (20 volts, three amps) and the Anker Powerline+ states that it only has limited charging speeds with larger devices, like a MacBook Pro, dropping both of them in the rankings.
 The AmazonBasics USB-C to C came next.
-It's limited to 15 watts (5 volts, 3 amps) according to the specifications.
+It's limited to 15 watts (5 volts, three amps) according to the specifications.

-Most of the other USB-A to C cables say they are rated for up to 3 amps of charging current, but they likely won't charge that quickly because most devices can't request that much power without using the Power Delivery protocol.
+Most of the other USB-A to C cables say they are rated for up to three amps of charging current.
+However, they likely won't charge that quickly because most devices can't request that much power without using the Power Delivery protocol.
 Therefore, you're usually stuck at a lower charging rate, even if the cable can physically carry more current.

-The Anker Powerline+ USB-A to C, the Anker Premium Nylon USB-A to C, the Anker Powerline II 3-in-1, the CHOETECH USB-C to C, and the JSAUX USB-C to C all include a velcro strap that can stay attached to the cable to keep them coiled neatly.
+The Anker Powerline+ USB-A to C, Anker Premium Nylon USB-A to C, Anker Powerline II 3-in-1, CHOETECH USB-C to C, and the JSAUX USB-C to C all include a Velcro strap that can stay attached to the cable; this keeps them neatly coiled.

-The Aioneus Braided Phone Cord came with an elastic strap to help minimize mess but it's very easy to lose.
+The Aioneus Braided came with an elastic strap to help minimize mess, but it's very easy to lose.
 Thus, it doesn't end up being all that helpful, which places it on par with the rest of the cables that don't include any organizational aids.

-We hope that you have found this to be a helpful breakdown and analysis of the top USB-C cables currently on the market and that it's aided you in your search for a new charging cable, no matter what your power requirements or budget may be.
+No matter what your power requirements or budget may be, we hope that you have found this to be a helpful breakdown and analysis of the top USB-C cables currently on the market.
+We hope we've been able to aid you in your search for a new charging cable.

 — David Wise